i-TechSupport-orlando/btenforce/README.md

 `blueutil` - https://github.com/toy/blueutil.
 The packaged release of btenforce contains `blueutil` version 2.9.

 # Troubleshooting
 - Bluetooth is not turning back on: The most likely cause for this is that it's currently outside of the time window you set in the config file.
 Run `btenforce --debug` to test without time constraints.
 Another possible cause is that it's inside the time window but the daemon is not running.
 Use `sudo launchctl list | grep itech` to check if the daemon is running.
-If not, run `sudo launchctl bootstrap system/Library/LaunchDaemons/com.itech.btenforce.plist` to start it.
+If not, run `sudo launchctl bootstrap system /Library/LaunchDaemons/com.itech.btenforce.plist` to start it.
 - If the above is happening, the other features most likely are not working either since they are all controled via the same config file and daemon.
 Check `BTENFORCE_ACTIVE` in the config file and make sure it's set to `true`.
 - View the logs at `/var/log/btenforce.log`
 - You may also obtain the log entries from the Unified Log with `log show --predicate 'eventMessage contains "btenforce"' --info --debug`.
 When `btenforce` is called by the daemon, it will appear in the log in a format similar to: